EI-CoreBioinformatics/mikado/README.md

 ###Defining new metrics
-For the program to be able to use a novel metric, it must be implemented as a *metric* inside the transcript class.
-The "metric" class is an alias of "property", and therefore metrics are coded as properties would:
+For the program to be able to use a novel metric, it must be implemented as a *Metric* inside the transcript class.
+The "Metric" class is an alias of "property", and therefore metrics are coded as properties would:

 ```
-@metric
+@Metric
 def my_metric(self):
 	return self.__my_metric